NuriaExtremadouro/apollo-server-poc/README.md

 - `queries.ts`, which has the resolvers to fetch data.
 - `resolvers.ts`, which has the resolvers of special fields that won't work with the default resolver.

-The default resolver is the how Apollo with populate our data because we don't have anything specific defined by ourselves.
+The [default resolver](https://www.apollographql.com/docs/apollo-server/data/resolvers#default-resolvers) is how Apollo populates our data when we don't have anything specific defined by ourselves.
 Also, the resolvers only execute if the client has requested the associated field.
 For example, if we query `projects` and only request the field `name` and `members`:
 - The resolver for the query `projects` in `queries.ts` will execute.
 - The field `name` will be populated by the default resolver, which will pick the `name` field that is already present in our raw data from the JSON file.
 - The resolver for the field `members` in `resolvers.ts` will execute instead of going for the default.